Philippa Spurway Interior Architect

 Vlado, Stefan, Rok & I

-Vlado, Rok, Stefan and I above the house on the top road, talking about the huge wall I have asked them to build for the parking space and garage.
+Vlado, Rok, Stefan, and I were above the house on the upper road, discussing the huge wall I've asked them to build for the parking area and garage.

 BC391D4D-0808-4F70-B732-3AB8748CBB8A_1_201_a